RasaHQ/rasa/docs/docs/reference/rasa/engine/caching.md

 - `directory` - Directory containing the persisted `Cacheable`.
 - `model_storage` - The current model storage (e.g. used when restoring
   `Resource` objects so that they can fill the model storage with data).
+- `output_fingerprint` - The fingerprint of the cached result (e.g. used when
+  restoring `Resource` objects as the fingerprint can not be easily calculated from the object itself).

 **Returns**: